Martand03/Effigo-Intership-Daily-Progress/README.md

 - Java-Projects are on the branch "java-projects"
 - Completed 1 project of CRUD operations using SpringBoot + ReactJS + PostgreSQL Database learnt use of various annotations, lombok, some new hooks in react of react-table, learnt new db the PostgreSQL.
 - Completed the full course for DB & SQL Querying course.
+---
+Date-: 11/01/2025
+---
+- Completed the full course of JUnit with all the practice questions.